FRC 9498- ZENSHIN Robotics

 Independence

-This is not a club but a student-led team.
+This is not a school-based club but a student-based team.

 We aim to be as independent and self-reliant as possible within the school.